-• The reporting organization must have maintained complete, proper, and accurate books of accounts and records, from which complete and accurate financial statements and supplementary reports, and CC forms (and other plates, if applicable), required for the Public Accounts of Canada, have been prepared.
+• The reporting organization must have maintained complete, proper, and accurate books of accounts and records, from which complete and accurate financial statements and supplementary reports, and CC forms (and other plates if applicable) required for the Public Accounts of Canada, have been prepared.
 There are no material transactions during the year that have not been properly reflected in the accounts.
 All amounts recorded in subsidiary accounts in the reporting organization's accounting system must have been reconciled to the corporation's general ledger.
-In the case of Crown corporations with Section 33 of the FAA authority, they further declare that all transactions recorded in the accounts of Canada are reflected correctly and have been reconciled to those of the reporting organization.
+In the case of Crown corporations which have been delegated payment authority under Section 33 of the FAA, they further declare that all transactions recorded in the accounts of Canada are reflected correctly and have been reconciled to those of the reporting organization.

 Section 131 of the FAA requires Crown corporations to keep books, records and management control systems to enable the preparation of accurate financial statements.
-Any exceptions must be disclosed and detailed including amounts, in this paragraph:
+Any exceptions must be disclosed and detailed including amounts, as described in the following paragraph:

 Ex.
-The reporting organization has maintained complete, proper, and accurate books of accounts and records, from which complete and accurate financial statements and supplementary reports and CC forms (and other plates, if applicable), required for the Public Accounts of Canada, have been prepared.
+The reporting organization has maintained complete, proper, and accurate books of accounts and records, from which complete and accurate financial statements and supplementary reports and CC forms (and other plates) required for the Public Accounts of Canada, have been prepared.
 There are no material transactions during the year that have not been properly reflected in the accounts.
-All amounts recorded in subsidiary accounts in the reporting organization's accounting system have been reconciled to the corporation's General Ledger, except as follows:
+We have appropriately reconciled our books and records (e.g. general ledger accounts) underlying the financial results to their related supporting information (e.g. sub ledger or third party data), except as follows: